Puerto Vallarta Surf Guide

 Puerto Vallarta surfers are hurricane hunters.
-There are also a tremendous amount of waves within a few hours of Puerto Vallarta but they are not in the city of Puerto Vallarta.
+They are also willing to travel because there are a tremendous amount of waves within a few hours of Puerto Vallarta.
+The waves within the city limits are fickle, to say the least.

 The reason that Puerto Vallarta does not get a lot of surf is that it sits in the back of an enormous bay called the Bahía de Banderas.
-A typical north or south swell will not penetrate deep enough into the bay to make waves in Puerto Vallarta.
+A typical, long-period north or south swell will not penetrate deep enough into the bay to make waves in Puerto Vallarta.

 Puerto Vallarta needs a storm with a westerly swell angle to wake up.
 Storms with a westerly angle are not typical ground swells from far away; they are hurricanes that pass right in front of the Bay of Banderas.